DivyamGupta23/EcomVerse_HTM4.0/README.md

 To get started with Ecomverse, follow these steps:

 ### Installation
-1) Open the Zip file
+1) Open the Zip file in the "Build" folder
 2) Install using the apk